Sacmanxman2/csv-subtractor/README.md

 npm install
 ```

 This is built using vueJS and the vue CLI utility.
-It can be run as a dev server using the `npm run serve` command and built using the 'npm run build' command.
+It can be run as a dev server using the `npm run serve` command and built using the `npm run build` command.

 ## File structure
 **dist/** - The output of 'npm run build', copy the files in here to the location served by the server once you have a working build.